 Randomize but with a different interface then the old is still obsolete/obsolescent.

-#8 Updated by John Abbott 11 months ago
+#8 Updated by John Abbott about 1 year ago

 There is also an undocumented fn called

 Should it be made obsolete?
 Or simply eliminated?

 NOTE I should have checked before writing.
 There is also an exported fn called

 BackwardCompatible.cpkg5, and there may be a call to it in